Petrelll/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #A script that takes a list of words as input and prints only words that appear exactly once -13

 #A script that displays lines containing the pattern “root” from the file /etc/passwd -14

+#A script that displays the number of lines that contain the pattern “bin” in the file /etc/passwd -15